fixme657/ubuntusrv/README.md

 Repair boot configuration: Try to identify the boot partition and root filesystem using the ls command and then use the boot command to attempt to load the kernel and initrd.

-7. Other Issues:
-Disk space issues:
-If the server is running out of disk space, free up space by removing unnecessary files, applications, or by using more disk space.
-Server crashes or freezes:
-These can be caused by various factors, including resource exhaustion, software bugs, or hardware issues.
-Check server logs and resource usage to identify the cause.